YUKEKEJAN/UCCL/README.md

 # Datasets
 We have demonstrated state-of-the-art experimental performance of our method on Pascal VOC2012 and Cityscapes datasets.
-You can download the Pascal VOC2012 on [百度跳转](http://www.baidu.com/)
+You can download the Pascal VOC2012 on [this](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/index.html) You can download the Cityscapes on [this](https://www.cityscapes-dataset.com/)